[Common Mistakes] なにも is used in negative sentences

 Anything is fine.

-何も means “nothing”, it is used in negative sentences(何も〜ない).
+何も means “nothing”, and it is used in negative sentences(何も〜ない).

-何でも means “anything”, it is used in affirmative sentences.
+何でも means “anything”, and it is used in affirmative sentences.

-You said いいです=okay, fine, it is affirmative, so you should use 何でも, but not 何も.
+Since you said いいです—which means ‘okay’ or ‘fine,’ and it is affirmative—you should use 何でも, not 何も.

 e.g.